balena-io/docs/pages/runtime/resin-base-images.md

 ##### Resin-xbuild & QEMU

 This is an unique feature of Resin ARM base images that allows you to run them anywhere (running ARM image on x86/x86_64 machines).
 A tool called `resin-xbuild` and QEMU are installed inside any Resin ARM base images and can be triggered by `RUN [ "cross-build-start" ]` and `RUN [ "cross-build-end" ]`.
 QEMU will emulate any instructions between `cross-build-start` and `cross-build-end`.
-So this Dockerfile
+So this Dockerfile:

 ```
 FROM resin/armv7hf-debian